GiovanniGrieco/liblists/README.md

 The source code is licensed under GPLv3.
 You are free to contribute or fork this project.

+## Getting started

+This library is made by a compilation of microlibraries, each one focuses on a particular type of list.

+- _sllist_: Single Linked (NULL terminated) Lists
+- _other types will be released soon_

 ## Compile

 ### Pre-requisites